my experience with sibo, gut inflammation, gerd, and stress

 What’s most important is that you pay attention to the foods that aggravate you.
 Everyone is different.
 Become conscious and aware of the foods that activate your reflux or heartburn.
 For some people raw food is great, whereas for me it was a major no no!
 The more you pay attention to how food makes you feel the sooner you can begin to heal.

 Finally, a big part of healing GERD/acid reflux is to watch your portions.
 I’m not suggesting that you deprive yourself, but I am recommending you eat less in one sitting.
 When you overeat you tax your digestive tract, which can make it harder for the acid in your stomach to breakdown the food.
 If you chew well and eat less, you assist your digestive juices in digesting your food.
-Help your gut do its hard work. 🙂 Make sure to be relaxed when you eat, chew each bite and enjoy your meal.
-The more you enjoy your food the easier it will be to digest.
+Help your gut do its hard work.

-How PPI’s and acid blockers can help GERD
+how PPIs and acid blockers can help GERD

 I don’t recommend making acid blockers and PPI’s a habit because they mask the actual issue, which is gut inflammation.
 But if you’re really suffering you must talk to your doctor about a PPI or acid blocker protocol to put out the fire and give your gut some relief.
 These pills have a valuable place in your healing plan, but they shouldn’t be something you have to rely on for a lifetime, unless you have a critical condition.